Network Realization Functions for Optimal Distributed Control: Distributed Control via NRF Implementation

-\begin{rem} Efficient numerical solutions for type \eqref{eq:optProbC}-\eqref{eq:constraintC2} problems have been proposed in \cite{aug_sparse}, by exploiting the robust stabilization machinery in tandem with iterative convex relaxation techniques.
-However, the fundamental limitation of our main result from Corollary~\ref{July20primo} resides in the fact that its outcome depends on the initial choice of a doubly-coprime factorization of the plant.
-This was to be expected, and has been alleviated in part by the subsequent results from \cite{aug_sparse}.
-Similarly, the outcome of the System Level Synthesis \cite{matni1, matni2} depends on the initial choice of a realization of the plant. \end{rem}
+\begin{rem} Efficient numerical solutions for type \eqref{eq:optProbC}-\eqref{eq:constraintC2} problems were proposed in \cite{aug_sparse}.
+However, an important limitation of Corollary~\ref{July20primo} is that its outcome depends on the initial choice of a DCF over $\mathbb{R}_{\mathbb{S}}(\lambda)$ for the plant.
+This was to be expected and has been alleviated in part by the subsequent results from \cite{aug_sparse}.
+Similarly, the outcome of the SLS \cite{matni2} depends on the initial choice of a realization of the plant.
+Moreover, we point out that the suboptimality gap induced by the desired sparsity structure of $\mathbf{\Phi}$ and $\mathbf{\Gamma}$ must also be taken into account in the design phase, as is the case with the SLS (see, for example, \cite{reg} and the numerical examples from \cite{matni1}). \end{rem}

-\begin{rem} The norms of the closed-loop maps associated with $\delta_u$ and given by the transfers from \eqref{finallyhappy} in the Appendix can also be minimized in a tractable fashion by employing the vectorization-based model matching approach from \cite{aug_sparse}. \end{rem}